middleman/middlemanapp.com/source/localizable/advanced/external-pipeline.html.markdown

 ## Broccoli Example

 [Broccoli] is a powerful asset pipeline in the Node ecosystem.
-With a myriad of plugins it can accomodate most pre-processing needs: CSS-languages (SCSS, Compass), minification (UglifyJS et. al), module loaders, transpilation (Babel, etc.) and much more.
+With a myriad of plugins it can accommodate most pre-processing needs: CSS-languages (SCSS, Compass), minification (UglifyJS et. al), module loaders, transpilation (Babel, etc.) and much more.